carpentries/trainers/policy/trainers_meeting_guide.md

 - **Responsibility**: ITLC with input from the Instructor Trainer community.
 - **Process**:
-    1. Review proposed topics from the etherpad and prioritize them based on community interest and relevance.
+    1. Review proposed topics and prioritize them based on community interest and relevance.
     2. Confirm the agenda for each meeting, typically focusing on:
         - Pre/post-training discussions (for the first monthly meeting).
         - Community announcements.
-        - A "topic of the month."
+        - A topic for discussion.
     3. Publish the finalized agenda on the etherpad and share highlights on community channels.

 ## 4. **Identify Meeting Lead(s)**